API Documentation

 traval.ts_utils.interpolate_series_to_new_index(series, new_index)[source]

-Interpolate timeseries to new DateTimeIndex.
+Interpolate time series to new DateTimeIndex.

 • series (pd.Series) – original series